Say you see a post on Reddit. Someone's excited about an edible coffee cup. Biodegradable, apparently. You eat it after you've finished your latte.

 Or, here's a wild idea: drink your coffee slightly faster so you don't need a lid.
 Saves plastic.
 Saves money.
 Saves your sanity from trying to eat a cup.

 Anyway.
-I'm not saying the edible coffee cup person is wrong to try.
-I'm saying we should be sceptical of anything that sounds too clever.
+The edible coffee cup person isn't wrong to try.
+But it's worth staying sceptical of anything that sounds too clever.
 The simple stuff is usually what sticks.